hasura/graphql-engine/manual/SDKs/android-sdk.rst

 Query Template Service
 ======================

-The syntax for the query template service remains the same as ``Data Service`` except for setting the name of the query template being used.
+The syntax for the query template microservice remains the same as ``Data Service`` except for setting the name of the query template being used.

 .. code-block:: java